 In addition to security cameras and blinds, what is the use of any security measures if you don’t have secure locks?
 Never leave your home unlocked, and especially when it is unattended.
 Double-check the door behind you is locked every single time you leave the house, and make sure that the locks in place are secure (meaning it isn’t easy to lockpick).
+If you are worried about the safety of your locks, it could be a good idea to check them over with a Locksmith Elwood way, or wherever you are based, to ensure they’re safe enough!
 In addition to the door, it would be beneficial to install window locks.
 Although window blinds, as mentioned previously, are beneficial at night, anyone could still push them aside and hop in your home if they desired.
 Ensure all your locks are secure before you leave your home and go to bed.

 Speak to neighbours